mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_permissions_change_log.md

 #  IAM permissions change log

-This page describes changes to the public Cloud IAM permissions for all Generally Available and Beta services on Google Cloud.
-This change log can help you maintain and troubleshoot your [ custom roles ](/iam/docs/understanding-custom-roles) .
+This page describes changes to the public IAM permissions for all Generally Available and Beta services on Google Cloud.
+This change log can help you maintain and troubleshoot your [ custom roles ](/iam/docs/understanding- custom-roles) .

-When a permission is retired or is no longer supported in custom roles, Cloud IAM automatically removes the permission from your custom roles.
-In contrast, when a permission is added, Cloud IAM _does not_ automatically add the permission to your custom roles.
+When a permission is retired or is no longer supported in custom roles, IAM automatically removes the permission from your custom roles.
+In contrast, when a permission is added, IAM _does not_ automatically add the permission to your custom roles.

 You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.